Edvard-August/Master-Thesis-Repository/README.md

 Contains Python code for Edvard August Eggen Sveum's Master's Thesis

 The "SNA data preparations+" file contains the code to prepare the Patent for the social network analysis.
+The raw input files have not been included to their size.
 Output: IXA_FGepiE, IXI_FGephiE, Nodes_gephiE and Nationalisation Index data.

 The Citation network data structuring and network construction file contains the Python code needed to prepare the patent data and construct patent citation networks used in the Main path analysis.
+The raw input files have not been included to their size.

 Input for Gephi: IXA_FGepiE, IXI_FGephiE, Nodes_gephiE
 Gephi output: GTISNPv2R1 and "SNA FC + FCV TIS R1" (also used as input for SNA data preperations+'s later sections).